Austin Riley Player Props: Braves vs. Rockies

 Austin Riley At The Plate

-- Riley has picked up a hit in 70.0% of his 70 games this season, with at least two hits in 27.1% of them.
+- He has hit a long ball in 14.1% of his games this season, and 3.5% of his plate appearances.

-- In 35.7% of his games this year, Riley has had at least one RBI.
-He's picked up more than one in 11.4% and driven in three or more of his team's runs in one contest.
+- Riley has driven in a run in 25 games this year (35.2%), including eight games with more than one RBI (11.3%).
+He has also driven home three or more of his team's runs in one contest.

+- In 46.5% of his games this year, he has scored at least once.
+And he's had seven games with multiple runs (9.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.